jonathan-markland/CsGamesWithSDL2/readme.md

 ![Demo Game 4 image](/Images/DemoGame4.jpg)
 (Screenshot from DemoProgram4).

+This is possibly of interest to those new(ish) to C# programming, who might like to have a fun context in which to practice devising data models, and implementing decision making logic as C# code, and in doing so, make some exciting games!

-This is possibly of interest to those new(ish) to programming, since this can be used as-is, without needing to understand C#<->C++ interop, or the SDL event loop, or set up any complex stuff.
+This can be used as-is, without needing to download any third party DLLs, interoperate with C++, or understand event loops, or set up any complex stuff.
 Of course, this could be a springboard for further understanding of those things.

 Note:  Retro means 80's, rather than mid-90's!